aimeerivers/aimeerivers.github.io/_posts/2025-07-20-xray-jira-cucumber-better-than-you-think.md

 Here's the thing about Xray and Cucumber that most people don't realise: _they work extremely well together_, but only if you're willing to make a bold architectural decision.
 You have to move your test scenarios out of your code repository and into Jira.

 To be clear: i'm only talking about moving Gherkin `.feature` files.
 Your step definitions, page objects, test utilities, and all other supporting code stay exactly where they are in your repository.
 These count as code, and are always version-controlled and code-reviewed.
 But the mind-shift is realising that test scenarios are not code.
+They are _documentation_, which happens to be testable.

 When you move test scenarios into Jira using Xray, suddenly anyone on your team can: